Property Title Search: How To Find Liens On A House

 Tips to Avoid Issues with Liens When Purchasing a Home

-• Conduct a Comprehensive Lien Search: Don't skip this essential step.
+• Conduct a Comprehensive Lien Search: Explore both public and municipal records.

-• Hire Reputable Professionals: Work with experienced title companies and real estate attorneys.
+• Hire Reputable Professionals: Engage experienced title companies and real estate attorneys, such as ProTitleUSA.

-• Review Closing Documents Carefully: Ensure all known liens are accounted for and will be paid off.
+• Review Closing Documents Carefully: Ensure known liens are set to be paid off at closing.

-• Purchase Title Insurance: Protects against future claims due to undiscovered liens.
+• Purchase Title Insurance: Protect against unforeseen claims from undiscovered liens.

-• Stay Informed: Understand the types of liens and their implications.
+• Stay Informed: Understand the nature, priority, and implications of different types of liens.

 Legal Aspects of Lien Searches Every Buyer Should Know

-• Disclosure Requirements: Sellers are often legally required to disclose known liens.
+• Disclosure Requirements: Sellers may be legally bound to disclose known liens.

-Hiring an insured and reputable company like ProTitleUSA ensures you have legal recourse in case of oversight.
+Working with an insured, reputable firm like ProTitleUSA gives you legal recourse in case of errors.

 Property Lien Search Importance